Beta is full

 RunLogger()

-base_urlstrDashboard URL e.g. http://localhost:8000
+base_urlstrDashboard URL e.g. https://runlog.in

-api_tokenstrProject API token from Dashboard
+api_tokenstrYour API token from Dashboard → API Tokens

 project_namestrProject name — auto-created if missing

-run_namestrName for this run
+run_namestrName for this run — auto-generated if not provided (e.g. cosmic-nebula-42)

-tagslistRun tags e.g. ["baseline", "v2"]
+tagslistRun tags e.g. ["baseline", "fp16", "v2"]

 logger.log(step, **kwargs)